 Among the speakers are representatives from multiple local government agencies, Bird City Wisconsin, the American Bird Conservancy, the Wisconsin Department of Natural Resources and the Nature Conservancy.
-Topics on the agenda include orchid conservation, Phragmites control, stream bank and bluff erosion, Kirtland's Warbler recovery efforts, deer population monitoring, toxic algae in the Juneau Park Lagoon, citizen-based monitoring of Rusty Patch Bumblebees and other wildlife, invasive plant species control, bird banding, Great Lakes shoreline conservation, bird collisions and urban architecture, the Monarch Collaborative and conservation politics.
+Topics on the agenda may include such topics as orchid conservation, Phragmites control, stream bank and bluff erosion, Kirtland's Warbler recovery efforts, deer population monitoring, toxic algae in the Juneau Park Lagoon, citizen-based monitoring of Rusty Patch Bumblebees and other wildlife, invasive plant species control, bird banding, Great Lakes shoreline conservation, bird collisions and urban architecture, the Monarch Collaborative and conservation politics.

-For the schedule of speakers click HERE.
+For the 2019 schedule of speakers check back in early October.